unisse-courses/node-ajax-starter/FOLLOWME.md

         $(nameIdCol).append(nameH4);
         $(nameIdCol).append(idNumP);
         ```
-7. At the end you have to make sure to append the `rowCol` div to the container div.
+7. At the end you have to make sure to append the `rowDiv` div to the container div.
     ```JavaScript
     // place this before the forEach (outside) var studentContainer = $('#studentList');

-    // place this inside the forEach, last line studentContainer.append(rowCol);
+    // place this inside the forEach, last line studentContainer.append(rowDiv);
     ```
 8. Refresh your page and see the results!